hfgufjkgjkfbg/JD_logs/README.md

 ## Download & Installation

 - Download the files
-- Put it in the server resource directory
+- Put the JD_logs folder in the server resource directory

 ### Installation
 - Add this to your `server.cfg`
 ```
-ensure logs
+ensure JD_logs
 ```

 # Adding more logs